 Buy combination tickets online to visit the two official Ferrari factory museums (Museo Ferrari in Maranello and Museo Enzo Ferrari in Modena) in Italy.

 Fans of Ferrari may visit two official factory museums in Italy run by the famous prancing horse brand.
 The Ferrari Museum (Museo Ferrari) is in Maranello next to the car factory and the Fiorino racing circuit, while the Museum Enzo Ferrari (Museo Enzo Ferrari) is around 21 km away in Modena.
 Both museums are worth visiting but the Museo Ferrari (or Maranello Museum) generally attracts three to four times more visitors each year.
 Buy time-slot reservation tickets online to skip the lines for the Ferrari Museum, the Museum Enzo Ferrari, or save with a combination ticket for both museums.
-Day-trip tours are mostly available from Bologna.
+Day-trip tours are mostly available from Bologna but seasonally from other Italian cities too.

 Visit the Ferrari Museum in Maranello